Battery & Hazardous Materials

 11.1 Standard returns follow Returns & Warranty (public).

-11.2 In-warranty swaps and returns are sent back as a whole product; we do not request removal or shipment of loose cells by consumers.
+11.2 In-warranty swaps and returns are sent back as a complete product; loose cells are not requested from end users.

 12.0 Storage & Safe Use

-12.2 For long-term storage, maintain 30–50% state-of-charge (SoC) and cycle every 3–6 months unless the SDS specifies different intervals.
+12.2 For long-term storage, maintain 30–50 % state of charge and cycle every 3–6 months unless SDS specifies otherwise.

 12.3 Use only approved chargers; do not crush, puncture, or incinerate; avoid charging on soft furnishings.